CERT-Polska/karton/docs/task_headers_payloads.rst

 Resource objects
 ----------------

 Resources are part of a payload that represent a reference to the file or other binary large object.
-All objects of that kind are stored in `MinIO <https://github.com/minio/minio>`_, which is used as shared object storage between Karton subsystems.
+All objects of that kind are stored in S3-compatible storage, which is used as shared object storage between Karton subsystems.

 .. code-block:: python